brittonstanfill/lessdemo/README.md

 6. Implement either something you learned from studying twitter bootstrap's Less, or implement bootstrap and use some of their two bootstrap variables and two bootstrap's mixins.

+Black Diamond: Add social media links using an icon font, use variables and mixins.

 When you are done